- Top

 Furthermore, with regard to any competing transactions and conflict-of-interest transactions between the Company and any Directors, the Company makes it a rule for the Directors to obtain approval of the Board of Directors in accordance with laws and regulations and the Board of Directors Regulations and to report material facts if the Directors carry out such transactions.

-In order for Seven Bank, Ltd. to achieve sound and sustained growth, the development of business innovation through an advanced combination of collaborations with various business partners based on the foundations of corporate trustworthiness and transparency of management is thought to be indispensable.
-Furthermore, the Company believes that listing the said subsidiary's shares on the market is one of the most effective method of ensuring the said subsidiary's trustworthiness and transparency of management, and it is preferable for the said subsidiary to enhance its corporate value through its own growth strategies, etc., from the standpoint of group management.
+The Company recognizes that its listing on the market is one of the most effective means to ensure the trustworthiness and transparency of management in its banking operations, while also enjoying business synergy through mutual utilization of customer bases.
+In order for Seven Bank to achieve sound and sustained growth, the development of business innovation through an advanced combination of collaborations with various business partners based on the foundations of corporate trustworthiness and transparency of management is thought to be indispensable.
+From the standpoint of Group management, the Company believes that it is preferable for said subsidiary to enhance its corporate value through its own growth strategies.

 Seven Bank, Ltd. has established a Nomination and Compensation Committee chaired by an Independent Outside Director, as an advisory organization to the Board of Directors, in order to deliberate matters regarding the nomination of candidates for Director and Executive Officer, thereby ensuring the independence of the election of the management team of the said subsidiary from the Company.
 Furthermore, the said subsidiary has assigned Independent Outside Directors and Independent Outside Audit & Supervisory Board Members to conduct monitoring to prevent the occurrence of any conflicts of interest between the Company and shareholders other than the Company.